allwefantasy/active_orm/README.md

 ```

-then configure it in web.xml
+Then configure it in web.xml

 ```xml
 <filter>